clarkkon/IBM-Employee-Attrition-Logistic-Regression/README.md

 They would like advice on what aspects of employment potentially contribute to employee attrition.

-What features increase an employee's likelihood to leave IBM?
+What features increase an employee's likelihood to leave IBM the most?

-What features increase that likelihood the most?
+What features reduce an employee's liklihood to leave IBM the most?

 ## Data Source and Exploration